 We reserve for credit losses on our loan and lease portfolio through our ACL estimated under CECL.
 Under CECL, the ACL reflects expected lifetime losses, which has led and could continue to lead to volatility in the allowance and the provision for credit losses as economic forecasts, actual credit performance and other factors used in the loss estimating process change.
 We also have reserves for unfunded loan commitments and letters of credit.
 Changes to expected losses are reflected in net income through provision for credit losses.
 A worsening of economic conditions or our economic outlook or an increase in credit risk, particularly following a period of good economic conditions, would likely lead to an increase in provision for credit losses with a resulting reduction in our net income and an increase to our allowance.
-Conversely, an improvement of economic conditions or our economic outlook, particularly following a period of poor economic conditions, could result in a recapture of provision for credit losses for a period of time with a resulting increase in our net income and decrease in our allowance that is not likely to be sustained and that may obscure actual current operations and financial performance.
+Conversely, an improvement of economic conditions or our economic outlook, particularly following a period of poor economic conditions, could result in a recapture of provision for credit losses for a period of time with a resulting increase in our net income and decrease in our allowance.
+Either set of conditions is not likely to be sustained and may obscure actual current operations and financial performance.
+The Risk Factor headed "There are risks resulting from the extensive use of models, some of which use artificial intelligence (AI), in our business" further discusses risks associated with estimating expected losses under CECL.